Members of the Centre

 Main staff page: https://www.dur.ac.uk/theology.religion/staff/profile/?id=14143

-I am Reader in Politics in the School of Government and International Affairs and Associate Director of The Michael Ramsey Centre for Anglican Studies.
+I am Professor of Political Thought in the School of Government and International Affairs and Associate Director of The Michael Ramsey Centre for Anglican Studies.
 I am interested in political thought within the Church of England in the twentieth century, as expressed by both its clergy and lay members.
 I have a particular interest in conceptions of the relationship between church, state, and nation across a range of liberal and Conservative perspectives.
 I am the PI for an AHRC funded project entitled ‘Church, State, and Nation: The Journals of Herbert Hensley Henson, 1900-1939’.
-The project will run from July 2017-December 2020.
+The project is running from July 2017-December 2020.
 The aim of the project is to create a scholarly on-line edition of Henson’s journals that cover the years 1900-1939, when Henson was at the peak of his influence as a public figure, and to write scholarly articles on British political, intellectual and religious history in this period, using the journals and other sources.

 My publications include Englishness and the Study of Politics: the Social and Political Thought of Ernest Barker (Cambridge, 1994), and ‘T.E.
 Utley and Renewal of Conservatism in post-war Britain’, Journal of Political Ideologies, 19:2 (2014), 207-26.